Christopher Walken: 2000s

 In 2000, Walken was cast as the lead, along with Blair Brown, in James Joyce's The Dead on Broadway.
 A "play with music", The Dead featured music by Shaun Davey, conducted by Charles Prince, with music coordination and percussion by Tom Partington.
 James Joyce's The Dead won a Tony Award that year for Best Book for a Musical.

-Walken had a notable music video performance in 2001 with Fatboy Slim's "Weapon of Choice".
+Walken had a music video performance in 2001 with Fatboy Slim's "Weapon of Choice".
 Directed by Spike Jonze, it won six MTV awards in 2001 and—in a list of the top 100 videos of all time compiled from a survey of musicians, directors and music industry figures conducted by UK music TV channel VH1—won Best Video of All Time in April 2002.
-In this video, Walken dances and flies around the lobby of the Marriott Hotel in Los Angeles; Walken also helped choreograph the dance.
+In the video, Walken dances and flies around the lobby of the Marriott Hotel in Los Angeles; Walken also helped choreograph the dance.
 Also in 2001, Walken played a gangster who was in the witness protection program in the David Spade comedy Joe Dirt and an eccentric film director in America's Sweethearts.
 Also in 2001, Walken played Lieutenant Macduff in Scotland, PA, a loose film adaptation of Shakespeare's Macbeth.